 This case, like that supplied with the 6000, protects the handle and up to 2 brush heads during travel.

-The in case charging means you do not need to take the charging dock with you, if you feel you will need to charge your brush whilst travelling.
+The in case charging means you do not need to take the charging dock with you if you feel you will need to charge your brush whilst traveling.